microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     -   ScenarioType::Alarm
     -   ScenarioType::IncomingCall
     -   ScenarioType::Urgent

+useButtonStyle will only be set if Button::SetButtonStyle is used.

 All the UI components are able to be appended through the AppNotificationContent component APIs: